Goal Projection and Advice Disclosure

 Betterment’s investment advisory services are designed to help clients achieve particular financial goals that clients can indicate in their account.
 When we refer to a “goal,” we mean a future spending need.
 During the signup process, Betterment asks clients to identify one or more savings goals; clients can add other goals at any time after signup.

-Goals fall into three groups, (1) investing goals composed of exchange-traded fund (“ETFs”) or in certain cases, mutual funds, stocks, and bonds (collectively, “traditional securities”), (2) cash goals through its Cash Reserve offering, and (3) crypto goals through its crypto offering.
+Goals fall into three groups, (1) investing goals composed of exchange-traded fund (“ETFs”) and in certain cases, mutual funds, stocks, and bonds (collectively, “securities”) and (2) cash goals through its Cash Reserve offering.

 Additionally, Betterment permits clients to provide additional information relating to their retirement investing goals in order to set up a personalized retirement plan (“PRP” or “retirement plan goal”).
 Betterment applies different assumptions in connection with advice and projections for PRP goals.
 For more information on PRP goals, please review our Retirement Planning Advice Disclosure.
 This disclosure does not apply to investing in PRP goals and only describes assumptions related to investing in non-PRP goals.

-Investing goals fall into one of five categories, each of which has different attributes and, correspondingly, different advice.
+Investing goals fall into one of six categories, each of which has different attributes and, correspondingly, different advice.
 These categories of investing goals are:

 - Emergency Fund